writeradam/materials/arcade-a-primer/README.md

 ## Arcade Game Functionality

-- sprite movement
+- Sprite movement
-- soundtrack + sound effects
+- Soundtrack + sound effects
-- collision detection
+- Collision detection
-- score tracking
+- Score tracking

 ## Prerequisites

 **Important!** The game has not yet (as of August 2025) been updated to Arcade 3.0 or higher.
 It will only run on Arcade <3.0.

 The game runs on Python version 3.7 or higher.
-However, if you are running Python 3.6, you will need to install a backport using pip:
+However, if you are running Python 3.6, you can install a backport using pip:

 ```